Thor-tech-of-metal/repo-it-notes/my-notes/visual-code/notes.md

 The only way to have a settings per project is by creating a workspace with a 1 or more folders.
-File--> save as workspace that will create a workspace file File--> Open folder inside the created workspace
+File--> save as workspace that will create a workspace file File--> add folder to   workspace

 https://www.youtube.com/watch?v=k6mJwIQ6lO8